 - Almond butter and banana sandwich.
 It doesn’t get easier than this.
 Buy a pack of sandwich thins at Costco, along with a jar of almond butter.
 Toast the bread before making your sandwich to keep it from getting soggy; add banana if you like.
 Pair it with cut carrots or other veggies.

 - Tuna pasta salad.
 If you’re craving protein, try this easy pasta salad from FANNEtastic Foods that requires no measuring cups.
 You’ll need cooked pasta, chopped peppers and olives, canned tuna, goat cheese, chickpeas and balsamic vinegar.
 Add ingredients in whatever amount you desire and mix it up.
 Make a big batch and eat it for a few days.
+Or if you refer a more classic tuna pasta salad, try this one from Genius Kitchen.

 - Snack attack.
 I’m personally more of a grazer, so my lunches are defined by a series of small snacks instead of one meal.
 If you’re like me, pack a Greek yogurt to keep you feeling full, along with fresh fruit and cut veggies or healthy chips paired with hummus or guacamole.
 Chocoholics: Stash a dark chocolate bar in your desk and treat yourself to a square or two for dessert.